 Networked data storage (R: drive) space from 50 GB to 1 TB + is available to faculty researchers based on their identified research-specific computational and data acquisition needs.
 This space is ideal for storing research data.
 Be mindful of who has access to your research share as faculty, staff, students, and post-docs join and leave your lab, program, or project.

-Tufts Enterprise Box is a web-based tool that allows users to easily store, access, and share large amounts of content on a network of Internet-based servers (in the cloud).
+Tufts Enterprise Box is a web-based tool that allows users to easily store, access, and share large amounts of data on a network of internet-based servers (in the cloud).
 Box is a private cloud storage resource available to all members of the Tufts community.
 Data and files stored in the Box account are accessible anywhere an Internet connection is present and includes the option to share selected files with anyone.
 This service is idea for sharing documents with people across the University or at other institutions.

 You should review the Tufts Enterprise Box Service Use Policy before creating an account.
 In particular, do not use Box to store Level A: Regulated Institutional Data.
 The University has negotiated a Terms of Service with Box.com for this service, which means that it is an environment whose risks are measured and accepted by Tufts.